microsoft/knowledge-extraction-recipes-forms/Pre_Processing/Normalisation/README.md

 ## Removing boxes around text

 The [form_boxes.py](form_boxes.py) module contains methods for handling forms with boxes to retrieve the individual characters.
+This is useful when you have an form where the handwriting overlaps with the box surrounding it causing the OCR to misread the characters.
 For a related technique see the accelerator [Projection to correct image skew and identify text lines](../Projection/README.md#Projection-to-correct-image-skew-and-identify-text-lines)

 The included functionality: